Add Doppler's scoop repo scoop bucket add doppler https://github.com/DopplerHQ/scoop-doppler.git # Install latest doppler cli scoop install doppler

 char const* secret = getenv("SECRET_NAME");

-Now that you have local development running, let’s set up authentication for staging and production with Service Tokens.
+Now that you have local development running, let’s set up authentication for staging and production with Service Tokens or connecting an integration.